|Information in this topic applies to desktop and web applications.|

 Windows includes the Remote Desktop component that you can use to connect to a remote computer and work with it as with your local computer.

 Using Remote Desktop, you can run and monitor automated tests on remote computers: connect to a remote computer and work with it on your computer using the Remote Desktop window.
-For more information on running automated tests by using the Remote Desktop component, see Running Tests via Remote Desktop - Overview.
+For more information on running automated tests by using the Remote Desktop component, see About Running Tests via Remote Desktop.

 If you minimize the Remote Desktop window (the window that displays the remote computer’s desktop), Windows switches the remote session to the GUI-less mode and does not display windows and controls.
 As a result, TestComplete (or TestExecute) will be unable to interact with the tested application’s GUI, as it does not exist and your automated GUI test will fail.